ViBlog/autovalues/autovalue-intro.md

 ```

 # Writing an immutable class is (not) fun
- *Ryan Harter, one of the contributors of the AutoValue library have written good posts on [introducing AutoValue][RHarterIntroAutoValue] and [creating extensions][RHarterCreateExtentions] for this library that you have to read if you want to learn more about it.*
+ *Ryan Harter, one of the contributors of the AutoValue library have written good posts on [introducing AutoValue][RHarterIntroAutoValue] and [creating extensions][RHarterCreateExtentions] for this library that you should read if you want to learn more about it.*

 But let's see what an immutable class needs for existing.